parity-ai/helm-charts/remediator/README.md

 1. (optional) Double check that the rest of the values in `values.yaml` are to your liking.
 We generated these using `helm create`, and left almost everything as default.
 Please ensure that `replicaCount` remains `1`.

+1. Run the following command to create a `parity` namespace in your cluster

+    ```
+    kubectl create namespace parity
+    ```

-1. Double check that you don't have a namespace called `parity` in your cluster.
-If you do already have a namespace `parity`, update `parity.namespace` in `values.yaml` to a value of your choice.
-This namespace ***should not*** already exist in your cluster.
+    If you already have a namespace `parity` in use, create a new namespace with a different name of your choise and update `parity.namespace` in `values.yaml`.

 1. `cd` into this directory.

-1. Run the command
+1. Replacing `<NAMESPACE>` with the namespace you created before, run the command

     ```
-    helm install parity-remediator .
+    helm install -n <NAMESPACE> parity-remediator .
     ```

-    `remediator` is installed in your cluster!
+    Now `remediator` is installed in your cluster!

     If you need to update `values.yaml` later, run

     ```
-    helm upgrade parity-remediator . --values values.yaml
+    helm upgrade -n <NAMESPACE> parity-remediator . --values values.yaml
     ```

     from this directory to apply the changes.